What Should You Do After a Semi-Truck Accident in California?

 In the case of an injury to yourself or a family member in a truck accident, it is crucial that you know your legal rights.
 These accidents can involve serious injury, and with that there may be years of unexpected medical bills and lost income from being unable to return to work.

-You’ll need an Inland Empire personal injury lawyer with experience winning maximum compensation in truck accident cases.
-Contact Montgomery and Steele for a free case evaluation.
+You’ll need an Ontario truck accident lawyer with experience winning maximum compensation in truck accident cases.
+Contact Montgomery Steele Law for a free case evaluation.
 If you choose us, you get our best attorneys, not a first-year associate.
 We give you the individual care your case requires.
 We fight to win you the money you deserve.